lpodl/Webcrawler/README.md

 The current version of the crawler doesn't take deprecated (or bad) reference habits into account.
 Links with ```href="javascript:;"``` are considered broken links and there's a
 [better way](https://stackoverflow.com/a/8493975/7395578) to do this.
 The same argument holds for ```href="/../subpage"```.
-If you don't want to change these old references and don't want the test to fail because of them, add your exceptions to ´´´skipThese´´´ in the validateLink function.
+If you don't want to change these old references and don't want the test to fail because of them, add your exceptions to ```skipThese``` in the validateLink function.